 And this is just the start.
 Are you looking for culture?
 Let me walk you through the hidden arty districts of the city or book you seats at the opera house.
 I believe our guests know that they are in a unique city offering all sorts of superlatives.
-The tallest, the highest, the fastest, the newest!
+The tallest, the highest, the fastest, the newest, the incredibliest!
 It is a word Dubai has invented.
 Now with the Dubai World Exhibition, Expo 2020, right around the corner, we expect a flow of guests willing to discover new technologies, renewable energies and the latest sustainable approach to tourism.
 It is great to see Dubai taking the lead in those fields.

 Did you have any memorable experiences with a special car of a guest?